-• CalTestBed does not need to see a full-fledged business plan but does need to evaluate projects with the highest likelihood of benefit to California ratepayers.
+• There is no need for a full-fledged business plan, but enough information to evaluate projects with the highest likelihood of benefit to California ratepayers.
 Be sure to include any relevant information to help your justification.

-Appendix A - Scoring Categories Scoring Category 4: Market Potential
+Appendix B - Scoring Categories Scoring Category 4: Market Potential